Le lien vers cette page a été envoyé avec succès aux destinataires.

 Spread over 12 months at most

-You can benefit from a tax reduction if you pay the benefit spread over the 12 months following the divorce judgment that has become final.
+You can benefit from a tax reduction if you pay the benefit spread over the 12 months following the divorce judgment that became final.

 The tax reduction is 25% with maximum of €7,625.